creold/illustrator-scripts/md/Style.md

 ## MakeTrappingStroke
 [![Direct](https://img.shields.io/badge/Direct%20Link-MakeTrappingStroke.jsx-FF6900.svg)](http://bit.do/mktrapstroke) [![Download](https://img.shields.io/badge/Download%20All-Zip%20archive-0088CC.svg)](https://bit.ly/2M0j95N)

 Sets the stroke color based on the fill of the object, with the Overprint Stroke attribute enabled, for prepress.

+> **Note**
-In the Mac OS version of Adobe Illustrator strokes are not always added to multiple objects with the `Force add stroke` option.
+> In the Mac OS version of Adobe Illustrator strokes are not always added to multiple objects with the `Force add stroke` option.
 If you have a problem on Mac, manually add any stroke to objects and then run the script.

 ![MakeTrappingStroke](https://i.ibb.co/QQkJ451/Make-Trapping-Stroke.gif)